 This program adds no cost to the members’ electric bill.
 It is funded entirely from unclaimed patronage capital checks that are issued by the cooperative.

-Adams-Columbia members (of all ages) that are enrolled in adult educational programs are encouraged to apply.
+Adams-Columbia members (of all ages) that are enrolled in adult education programs are encouraged to apply.
 Also, applicants from previous years, especially those who were not selected, should consider reapplying.

 In 1956, Jon Steinhaus began his career with the former Adams-Marquette Electric Cooperative as an apprentice lineman.
 He progressed through the ranks and was named General Manager in 1976.
 Mr. Steinhaus retired in 1996 after 40 years of dedicated cooperative service.

 The purpose of the Jon Steinhaus Line Worker Scholarship Program is to encourage men and women to pursue an electric line worker career.
 Scholarships are awarded annually in the amount of $1,500.
 The program is available March 1 – April 13, 2018.

-Scholarship eligibility includes anyone who is a high school senior (or older) living within ACEC’s service territory.
+Scholarship eligibility includes anyone who is a high school senior (or older).
 Successful applicants must be enrolled in an Electrical Power Distribution (EPD) program at a certified EPD school in the United States.
 Although not a requirement, preference is given to members of Adams-Columbia Electric Cooperative.

-Announcement of the annual scholarship program is made on this website, through area high school guidance counselors, and Wisconsin Technical Colleges offering line technician training programs.
-Click here for more details about the program.
+The announcement of the annual scholarship program is made on this website, through area high school guidance counselors, and Wisconsin Technical Colleges offering line technician training programs.